Dairy and Antibiotics: Can You Take Them Together?

 Quick answer

-Calcium in dairy products binds to tetracycline and fluoroquinolone antibiotics, reducing their effectiveness.
+Calcium in dairy products binds to tetracycline and fluoroquinolone antibiotics in the gut, forming complexes that are poorly absorbed and can substantially reduce the antibiotic's effectiveness.

 What happens?